elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-9-1-install-esxi-hosts-with-custom-settings.md

 >     >
 >     >                             ### Given a scenario, determine when to customize a configuration
 >     >
->     >                             This was discussed in &#8220;<a href="http://virtuallyhyper.com/2012/09/vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/09/vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design/']);">VCAP5-DCD Objective 3.6</a>&#8221;
+>     >                             This was discussed in "<a href="http://virtuallyhyper.com/2012/09/vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/09/vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design/']);">VCAP5-DCD Objective 3.6</a>"
 >     >